Associate in Science in Engineering

 Why major in Engineering?

 Engineering design processes and materials are used to manufacture equipment, structures, devices, and systems of all types and sizes based on scientific and technological principles.
 The challenge is to continually improve these processes and materials to meet the needs of society with respect to health, safety, the environment, and energy while maintaining cost effectiveness.
 ECC’s Engineering A.S. degree program closely matches the first two years of B.S. degree programs in Engineering offered at four-year colleges.
-Students select one of the following branches of engineering: electrical, computer, biomedical, chemical, industrial, civil, or mechanical.
+Students select one of the following branches of engineering: electrical, computer, chemical, industrial, civil, or mechanical.

 If I major in Engineering, can I transfer to an upper-division college or university?